Smart Rules of Thumb for Children's App Use

 In This Article:

 There are thousands of apps for children, and new ones pop up every day.
 You'll find options for your artsy child, your math wiz, and your little one who is learning the alphabet.
-Check out these 12 recommended apps for pre-schoolers and 12 free educational apps for a sampling.
+Check out these recommended apps for preschoolers and 20 free educational apps for kids for a sampling.

 Some other resources for children's app reviews include: